Enrique MacDonnell: Post-Trafalgar sortie

-The following morning on 23 October, at 9:30am the mission began and five ships, with support frigates, set out to sea.
-This mission was to have the appearance of a surprise counter-attack, but the recovery of ships was the objective.
+The following morning on 23 October, at 9:30am the sortie began and five ships of the line (Pluton, Indomptable, Neptune, Rayo and San Francisco de Asis), alongside five frigates and two brigs (Cornélie, Thémis, Hortense, Rhin, Hermione, Furet and Argus), set out to sea.
+This mission was to have the appearance of a surprise counter-attack, but the recovery of British prizes was the objective.
 The orders were to only engage in battle with ships of similar size if challenged and conditions favored.
-The English ships at the end of their fleet were forced to release their tow of four ships and form a defensive line.
-The rescue fleet took control of two of the freed ships and towed them to Cadiz, while the allied crew on two other ships rose up and overpowered the prize crews and sailed away; one ship later grounded on rocks, with the crew rescued, and the other transferring its crew to a supporting ship, then going in that evening's storm.
-The storm was also to sink two of the original rescue ships, which were damaged and stranded at sea, including Rayo.
+In response, the British ships at the end of their fleet cast off four prizes and formed a defensive line.
+The Franco-Spanish squadron took control of two prizes which had been cast off, Santa Ana and Neptuno, and towed them to Cadiz, while prisoners on three other prizes, Bucentaure, Algésiras and Monarca took back control from their prize crews and tried to sail back to Spain; Bucentaure was later wrecked on rocks, with the crew rescued by Indomptable, though she sank in the post-battle storm, killing 1,100 people on board.
+The storm also wrecked San Francisco de Asis and Neptuno.